ausdfrost/handwriting_classification_cnn/README.md

 ### 1.2 Model
 I implemented a convolutional neural network with two hidden layers, L2 norm regularization, and a learning rate of 0.001 and got the following results.
+You can view the deployed model in a Jupyter Notebook [here](handwriting_classification_cnn.ipynb).

 ### 1.3 Results
 The output for my model is as follows: